mprat/practicepython/_posts/2014-03-12-06-string-lists.md

   >>> string = "example"
   >>> s = string[0:5]
   >>> print s
-  exam
+  examp
 {% endhighlight %}

-Now `s` has the string "exam" in it.
+Now `s` has the string "examp" in it.

 Moral of the story: a string is a list.